Skip to main content

 These changes are doing a few things:

-1. Importing the RCTAppDelegate+Protected header to make visible to the AppDelegate that it is conforming to the RCTTurboModuleManagerDelegate protocol.
+1. Importing the RCTAppDelegate+Protected header to make it visible to the AppDelegate that it is conforming to the RCTTurboModuleManagerDelegate protocol.

 2. Importing the Pure C++ Native Turbo Module interface NativeSampleModule.h